p2irc/UDA4POC/README.md

 Paper:

-we used a Domain-Adversarial Neural Network (DANN)[[1]](#1).
+We used a Domain-Adversarial Neural Network (DANN)[[1]](#1).
 We customized the network proposed in [[1]](#1) by replacing the main classification network with a U-Net network that is used for density map estimation

 ![Architecture](UNet-DA.png)

+## Training
 Our model is fully implemented using the Pytorch framework.
 The model was trained with a batch size of 8.
-The input images in the training set were resized to 256×256 pixels.
+The input images in the training set were resized to _256×256_ pixels.
+We used the Adam optimizer with tuned learning rates for each subnetwork.
+We used a learning rate of _10^−3_ for the downsampling and upsampling subnetworks, and _10^−4_ for the domain classifier.

 ## How to use?